RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4bsz5/

 Reddit does not grasp the technology of cloud computing and Reddit messaging tech.
-Show thoughtul change.
+Show thoughtful change.
 Like Donald Trump rushing to create Truth Social?
 Like Elon Musk rushing to create new SpaceX rockets?
 Maybe for Amish farmers in USA they adopt slow change, but I do not see that with Fox News HDTV content of meaning of "conservative".
-Techology worship, gun worship, exactly what is being "conserved" in adopting the latest Apple iPhone to use on Twitter to praise Trump?
+Technology worship, gun worship, exactly what is being "conserved" in adopting the latest Apple iPhone to use on Twitter to praise Trump?
 Media ecology learning and lessons are not optional.
 “People will come to adore the technologies that undo their capacities to think” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4cnpz/

 Logic of both sides.
-There are two and only two ansewrs.
-Ander one can be wrong, answer two can be wrong, as long as nobody thinks beyond 1 or 2.
+There are two and only two answers.
+Answer one can be wrong, answer two can be wrong, as long as nobody thinks beyond 1 or 2.
 Fox News logic on Reddit and everywhere.
 "Both Sides".
 Ignorant answer A, ignorant answer B. That's both!

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4dyit/